 Figure 1 is a graphic representation of the structure recommended by the Organization and Structure Working Group as refined by Chairs and Directors of possible core academic departments and the Office of the Provost.
+It shows possible elements of a UW College of the Environment.
+The actual organization and rules of procedure would be determined by the faculty of the college in accordance with the Faculty Code (Sec.
+23-45).

-1 Note: The term "environment" is used in very different ways by different constituencies.
+&lt;sup>2 Note: The term "environment" is used in very different ways by different constituencies.
 As such, the name "College of the Environment" is a continuing topic of discussion and is used in this document to represent a broad range of fields, including natural resources research and management, the geosciences, ecology, and environmental policy and affairs.

 Figure 1.
-Proposed organizational structure for the UW College of the Environment.
+Diagram illustrating possible elements of a UW College of the Environment.